Our population is growing

 The south-east of England ranks 161st out of 180 areas globally in terms of its ability to deliver sufficient water to its population.

 Population density in Europe is just 32 people/sq km.
 At 410 people/sq km, England is the most overcrowded large nation in the EU.

 National Population Policy

 The critical present and future impact of population growth requires a coordinated and integrated policy approach by government.
-The UK should adopt a National Population Policy to:
+The UK should adopt a Sustainable Population Policy to:

 - Accurately determine future population growth in the UK and what factors and policies will affect it

 - Assess the impact of population on other policy fields (such as climate change targets and public services) and integrate population policy into those areas

 - Set targets for ending population growth and stabilising population at a sustainable level

 - Develop an integrated policy framework to meet these targets, including through reducing the birth rate and reducing net migration